 That description, I almost blush to say, awakens my vanity.
 When people use Vassal’s device to come see him on the stage I am talking about, they will find me, too.
 They are unlikely to pay me much attention.
 I am a minor player, after all, certainly compared to him.
 Even so, I wish I had done something about my appearance.

 Usually, I am not vain about that.
 Now, however, with many visitors sure to come, I would like to look more presentable.
-This morning, as always, I appear too much the dull professor dressed in bohemian drab.
+This morning, on the boat with Vassal, I appear, as always, too much the dull professor dressed in bohemian drab.
 I am wearing my navy blue pea coat and shapeless brown jersey draped over my scrawny shoulders and diminutive breasts.
 My faded, baggy jeans sag over my pipestem legs, piled up at my ankles, inches too long.
-Around my waist, the wide black belt I always wear, so broken in that the end of it droops from its square silver buckle like the tongue of a dog.
+Around my waist, the wide black belt that I always wear is so past its prime that its end droops from its square metal buckle like the tongue of a dog.
 And on my feet sit my beat-up brown leather lace-up shoes with their clunky heels.
 Those clothes might look stylish on other people, but on me they do not.
 At least, I am glad to say, the shoes I am wearing are not my beat-up grey running shoes, which I normally wear when I am here on our boat.
-I dressed up a little for the occasion.
+Thus, in my fashion, I dressed up a little for the occasion.

 I am also wearing one of my Third World scarves.
 Years ago, I bought a half dozen in a souk in Fez.
 I hoped they would help me look a little more exotic and attractive, but they have never added much flair.
 They are sheer but twisted, ratty, neither diaphanous nor magical.
 Their streaks of earthen color look like grime that needs cleaning.
 I wear one every day, but I am tired of them, as I am of all my clothes.